 Theobromine and Typhylline are also said to have a stimulating effect, but studies have so far not been able to clearly prove this.
 Whether the two substances are stimulating remains controversial - but in some cases it is assumed that the effect is different from that of caffeine, so that they complement each other.
 Saponins support the immune system and are appreciated for their dehydrating effects.
 Nevertheless, the focus is on the caffeine in Guarana, which clearly exceeds the content in coffee.

-In general, if you take approximately 20 g of pure guarana, within a short period of time, you can assume it's an overdose.
-The symptoms here are the same as those that occur when you consume too much coffee: It can lead to uncomfortable tremors, headaches, muscle aches and nervousness.
+In general, if you take approximately 20 g of pure guarana, within a short period of time, you can assume it is an overdose.
+The symptoms here are the same as those that occur when you consume too much coffee: It can lead to uncomfortable tremors, headaches, muscle aches, and nervousness.
 However, the individual reactions can be very different.
 In addition to this, the caffeine content of guarana is subject to strong fluctuations and is therefore difficult to determine.

 Natural product guarana